TrnsltLife/JiMEditor/Procedural/README.md

  - Implement more StoryArchetypes (that can use the same templates than the old ones)
  - Implement side quests
  - Implement even more StoryTemplates (with help of others?)
- - Take Scenario difficulty level in to account
+ - Take Scenario difficulty level in to account somehow
  - Make starting level adjustable
  - Add rewards both in middle of scenario and in the end